How to Backup Gmail Emails

 Step 2: Generate an App Password (Required Since 2022)

 - Go to myaccount.google.com/security.
-Then enable 2-Step Verification if it is not already on.
+Enable 2-Step Verification if it’s not already on.

 - Open myaccount.google.com/apppasswords.
-Enter an app name (for example, Outlook desktop) and click Create.
+Enter an app name and click Create.

-- Finally, copy the 16-character password Google generates.
+- Copy the 16-character password Google generates.
 Use this in place of your Gmail password when you configure the desktop client.

 Step 3: Configure Outlook, Thunderbird, or Apple Mail